AymanSulaiman/ProjectOneOx/readme.md

 ## Restaurants and Foodbank Analytics

 # Overview
-Connected Yelp API to find out food sources and prices with local LA food banks to create a partnership between the Food bank and the restaurants.
+Connected the Yelp API to find out food sources and prices with local LA food banks to create a partnership between a Food Bank and the restaurants in Downtown LA.
+This used python and to connect with the API, build the Graphs and Visualizations and Google Maps for the mapping.

 # Developing Food Bank and Restaurant Partnerships